acoomans/SimulatorRemoteNotifications/README.md

 Note that if you send a notification while the app is in the background, _application:didReceiveRemoteNotification:fetchCompletionHandler:_ will only be called when you bring the app to the foreground.

-### Sending a mock remote notification from the command line
+### Sending a mock remote notification with the iOS Simulator Notifications app

-You can send mock remote notifications from the terminal by using netcat:
+The project comes with a OSX app called _iOS Simulator Notifications_ to help you send notifications to the iOS Simulator.

-	echo -n '{"message":"message"}' | nc -4u -w1 localhost 9930
+Build and run the target and you'll have a nice interface to send notification to your app in the simulator.

 ### Sending a mock remote notification in tests